-Taking into account the mitigation measures that are planned, effects on marine mammals are generally expected to be restricted to avoidance of a limited area around SAE's proposed open-water activities and short-term changes in behavior, falling within the MMPA definition of "Level B harassment."
-The many reported cases of apparent tolerance by cetaceans to seismic exploration, vessel traffic, and some other human activities show that coexistence is possible.
+Taking into account the mitigation measures that are planned, effects on marine mammals are generally expected to be restricted to avoidance of a limited area around SAE's proposed open-water activities and short-term changes in behavior, falling within the MMPA definition of "Level A and Level B harassments."
+The many reported cases of apparent tolerance by cetaceans to seismic exploration, vessel traffic, and some other human activities show that co-existence is possible.
 Mitigation measures, such as controlled vessel speed, dedicated marine mammal observers, non-pursuit, ramp up procedures, and shut downs or power downs when marine mammals are seen within defined ranges, will further reduce short-term reactions and minimize any effects on hearing sensitivity.
 In all cases, the effects are expected to be short-term, with no lasting biological consequence.

-Of the five marine mammal species likely to occur in the proposed marine survey area, bowhead whales and ringed and bearded seals are listed as endangered or threatened under the ESA.
-These species are also designated as "depleted" under the MMPA.
-Despite these designations, the Bering-Chukchi-Beaufort stock of bowheads has been increasing at a rate of 3.4 percent annually for nearly a decade (Allen and Angliss 2010).
+Of the marine mammal species or stocks likely to occur in the proposed seismic survey area, two are listed under the ESA: The bowhead whale and ringed seal.
+Those two species are also designated as "depleted" under the MMPA.
+Despite these designations, the Bering-Chukchi-Beaufort stock of bowheads has been increasing at a rate of 3.4% annually for nearly a decade (Allen and Angliss, 2011), even in the face of ongoing industrial activity.
 Additionally, during the 2001 census, 121 calves were counted, which was the highest yet recorded.
-The calf count provides corroborating evidence for a healthy and increasing population (Allen and Angliss 2010).
-There is no critical habitat designated in the U.S. Arctic for the bowhead whales.
-The Alaska stock of bearded seals, part of the Beringia distinct population segment (DPS), and the Arctic stock of ringed seals have recently been listed by NMFS as threatened under the ESA.
-The only other species that may occur in the project area that is listed as endangered or threatened under the ESA is the humpback whale, which is also listed as depleted under the MMPA, but the occurrence of humpback whales in the proposed marine survey area is considered very rare.
-None of the other species that may occur in the project area are listed as threatened or endangered under the ESA or designated as depleted under the MMPA.
+The calf count provides corroborating evidence for a healthy and increasing population (Allen and Angliss, 2011).
+Certain stocks or populations of gray and beluga whales and spotted seals are listed as endangered or are proposed for listing under the ESA; however, none of those stocks or populations occur in the proposed activity area.
+Ringed seals were recently listed under the ESA as threatened species, and are considered depleted under the MMPA.
+On July 25, 2014, the U.S. District Court for the District of Alaska vacated NMFS' rule listing the Beringia bearded seal DPS as threatened and remanded the rule to NMFS to correct the deficiencies identified in the opinion.
+None of the other species that may occur in the project area is listed as threatened or endangered under the ESA or designated as depleted under the MMPA.
+There is currently no established critical habitat in the proposed project area for any of these species.